amedrz/wordsmith/README.md

 Git is an important part of this tool, a typical workflow should look like this:

     $ wordsmith new ruby_guide
-    # this command will also create a git repository
+    // this command will also create a git repository
-    # and the first commit, but IT WILL NOT BE PUSHED YET
+    // and the first commit, but IT WILL NOT BE PUSHED YET
-    # since you haven't provided a remote ref
+    // since you haven't provided a remote ref

     $ cd ruby_guide
-    # Here you edit your 'content' directory with your own chapters
+    // Here you edit your 'content' directory with your own chapters

-    # then when you are ready to commit you do it normally:
+    // Generate your output files..
     $ wordsmith generate

+    // ..and when you are ready to commit, do it normally:
     $ git commit -am "finished chapter one"

-    # if you're not ready to publish to github pages, add a ref to a new repo
+    // Add a ref to your (newly created) remote repo
     $ git add remote origin git@github.com:jassa/wordsmith-demo.git
     $ git push origin master

+    // Note that if you want to publish to github pages,
-    # and if you are ready, you could do instead:
+    // you can do this instead:
     $ wordsmith publish git@github.com:jassa/wordsmith-demo.git

-    # This will create a branch called 'gh-pages' as github requires,
+    // This command will create a branch called 'gh-pages' (as github requires),
-    # you'll still need to run $ git push origin master
+    // just remember that you'll still need to run `git push origin master`
-    # to push your book editables
+    // to push your book editables

 ## License